 He nodded his head slowly.
 The cigarette burned nearly to his fingers.
 Harry reached over and plucked it from Kirk's slack fingertips.
 My eyes were intense as I intoned, "Kirk, you know what Greg is into with his friends?"

 I looked at Harry and said, "So now what do we do?
 Welcome to our world, Kirk."
 I sighed.
-This day was not shaping up any better than yesterday.
+Today was not shaping up any better than yesterday.